 It’s often said that alcoholics and drug addicts seem to have two separate personalities in a single body due to their tendency to augment their behavior and demeanor in order to control how they’re perceived by others.
 In short, this duality can serve a number of purposes whether to keep their alcoholic behaviors a secret or to manipulate others.
 However, in order to understand the “night and day” personalities of alcoholics, it’s essential to know some of the more specific effects that addiction and alcoholism have on one’s personality traits.

-What’s more, our understanding of addiction has allowed us to see how it’s similar to other afflictions with components of obsessive-compulsive disorder and impulse control disorders.
+What’s more, our understanding of addiction has allowed us to see how it’s similar to other diseases with components of obsessive-compulsive disorder and impulse control disorders.
 As such, many of the behavioral and personality changes that are exhibited by alcoholics and addicts tend to be viewed as symptoms of the disease, which means that they occur due to the existence of dependency and would likely dissipate if the disease were to be overcome.

 Like with any substance, the frequent consumption of alcohol must be taken into account when considering demeanor and alcoholic personality traits.
-As most alcoholics drink consistently throughout the day and have a high tolerance for alcohol, they often remain in a state that’s not sober, but also not significantly intoxicated; this alcoholic behavior is called maintenance drinking.
+As many alcoholics drink consistently throughout the day and develop a high tolerance for alcohol, they often remain in a state that’s not sober, but also not significantly intoxicated.
+This behavior is called maintenance drinking.

-The onset of alcoholism has been known to coincide with a number of other, more profound personality changes as well with many manifesting in such ways as to make individuals seem to exhibit very distinct and contrasting personalities traits.
+The onset of alcoholism has been known to coincide with a number of other, more profound personality changes as well with many manifesting in such ways as to make individuals seem to exhibit very distinct and contrasting personality traits.
 Individuals suffering from alcoholism are often withdrawn and alienated, but at times seem to become overtly social thrill-seekers due to the influence of alcohol.